 What is Knafeh?

-Hello there, and Ramadan Mubarak!
-On the weekend nights during Ramadan, my husband and I go over to his family's house to break our fast and eat dinner together.
-And last weekend, I brought a beloved Middle Eastern classic - knafeh!
-(Pronounced keh-nah-feh).
 If you've never tried this delicious dessert before, you're in for a treat!
-It's made from silky shredded phyllo dough that gets tossed with butter and baked with a layer of cream cheese or cheese in the middle.
-Then a sweet rose water syrup is drenched on top to balance out the buttery-cheesy-goodness.
-Knafeh is crunchy on the outside with both buttery and sweet flavors melded together.
-The inside is luxuriously creamy from the melted cream cheese or cheese.
-And since both my father-in-law and myself cannot digest dairy easily, I decided to make vegan knafeh!
+It's made from silky shredded phyllo dough that gets tossed with melted butter.
+It's then baked with a layer of gooey cream cheese or cheese in the middle.
+A sweet rose water syrup is drenched on top to balance out the buttery-cheesy-goodness.

 How to Make Vegan Knafeh